Royal Photographic Society: Selwyn Award

 This award is intended for those under-35 years who have conducted successful science-based research connected with imaging.
-Sponsored by the Imaging Science Group of the RSP, it was introduced in 1994 in memory of eminent photographic scientist E. W. H. Selwyn, who was the recipient of the Progress Medal in 1971 and the Williamson Research Award in 1936.
+Sponsored by the Imaging Science Group of the RSP, it was introduced in 1994 in memory of the photographic scientist E. W. H. Selwyn, who was the recipient of the Progress Medal in 1971 and the Williamson Research Award in 1936.